SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 pip install docker
 ```

 You will also need to have Docker or Docker Desktop installed on your machine.
+You can find the appropriate installation for your machine on [docker.com](https://www.docker.com/).

 ### Running the Script